Bruce Anstey: 2019

 Having recovered sufficiently from the effects of his cancer treatment, Anstey made a return to racing at the 2019 Classic TT in August.
-From the start of the four-lap post-classic 250 cc race, Anstey took the lead bringing his 250 cc Honda into first place by a margin of 70 seconds over his team mate, Davy Todd.
+From the start of the four-lap post-classic 250 cc race, Anstey took the lead bringing his 250 cc Honda into first place by a margin of 70 seconds over his team mate, Davey Todd.

 2019 Classic TT results

 Personal life

-Anstey tends to shy away from un-warranted media attention, although he is not averse to giving interviews.
-Together with his partner, Anny, he spends his time away from racing at his home in Cullybackey, County Antrim, having moved there from Windsor, or in New Zealand.
+Together with his partner, Anny, Anstey spends his time away from racing at his home in Cullybackey, County Antrim, having moved there from Windsor, or in New Zealand.

-A popular joke amongst the motorcycle racing paddock surrounds Anstey's propensity for sleeping.
-It is often referred to that his racing results reflect which time the race occurs – the later in the day, the better.

 Illness

 Anstey's racing career suffered a setback in 1995 when he was diagnosed with testicular cancer.
 Having made his first appearance at the Isle of Man TT Races in 1996, he was forced to miss the 1997 meeting as a consequence of undergoing treatment.
 Although being declared free of the disease, he has stated that he still feels the lingering effects part of which affect his immune system.

 In April 2018 it was revealed that Anstey needed treatment after several cancerous tumours had been found in his lungs and on his spine, in addition to a blood clot on one of his lungs, which ruled him out of racing for the 2018 season.

 Anstey underwent an operation in 2019.
 In an interview with the BBC in September 2021 he stated that he believes the operation to have been successful, however he still has to undergo blood tests every three months.